ghostm/lift-omniauth/README.markdown

       case Full(uid) => user.doSomethingWithFacebookId(uid)
     }

-Finally, send the user to the auth URL.
+Finally redirect the user back to the appropriate place in the application, using the optional `returnTo` variable:

-    S.redirectTo("/auth/facebook/signin")
+    val url = Omniauth.returnTo.openOr("/")
+    S.redirectTo(url)

 ## Installation